quasar-gfx/QUASAR/README.md

-# OpenGL Remote Rendering
+# QUASAR

 ## Install Dependencies

 ### Ubuntu (reccomended)

 NVIDIA GPUs with CUDA are highly reccomended.
-For server, 16 GB or more of VRAM is reccomended, though 8 GB could work for some scenes.
+For the server, 16 GB or more of VRAM is reccomended, though 8 GB could work for some scenes.
 Tested on RTX 3070, RTX 3090, and RTX 4090 with CUDA 12 and up.

 ```
 sudo apt install cmake libglew-dev libao-dev libmpg123-dev ffmpeg libavdevice-dev libavcodec-dev libavformat-dev libavutil-dev libswscale-dev libswresample-dev libavfilter-dev